 - Impetigo causes oozing sores, usually in preschool-aged children.
 The bullous form of impetigo causes large blisters while the non-bullous form has a yellow, crusted appearance.

 - Boils are deep skin infections that start in hair follicles.
 Boils are firm, red, tender bumps that progress until pus accumulates underneath the skin.

 Bacterial skin infections are treated with oral or topical antibiotics depending on the strain causing the infection.

 Foodborne Bacterial Infections

 Bacterial infections are one cause of foodborne illness.
-Vomiting, diarrhea, fever, chills, and abdominal pain are common symptoms of food poisoning.
+Nausea, vomiting, diarrhea, fever, chills, and abdominal pain are common symptoms of food poisoning.
 Raw meat, fish, eggs, poultry, and unpasteurized dairy may harbor harmful bacteria that can cause illness.
 Unsanitary food preparation and handling can also encourage bacterial growth.
 Bacteria that cause food poisoning include:

 - Campylobacter jejuni (C. jejuni) is a diarrheal illness often accompanied by cramps and fever.

 - Clostridium botulinum (C. botulinum) is a potentially life-threatening bacterium that produces powerful neurotoxins.